How much can I remortgage my house for and what is the cost?

 • The whole process can be carried out online and over the phone (without the need for face-to-face meetings).

-• Alternatively, follow these simple steps to secure a free mortgage review* from a vetted traditional (non-digital) FCA-regulated mortgage professional near you.
+• Alternatively, follow these simple steps to secure a free mortgage review* from a vetted, FCA-regulated mortgage professional near you.

 How does remortgaging work

-Your mortgage is normally the most expensive outgoing in your bank account.
-It is worth asking your existing lender about remortgage deals as it may have preferential rates for existing customers, but it is also worth shopping around so you can compare the costs.
+Your mortgage is normally the most expensive outgoing from your bank account.
+It is worth asking your existing lender about remortgage deals as you may be offered preferential rates as an existing customer, but it is also worth shopping around so you can compare the costs.

 A new lender, or even your existing bank or building society would look at how much is left to pay on your current deal, the value of your property and your income and expenses and will come up with a new package that will essentially pay off and replace your old one.